Managing PostgreSQL users

 Generate: Generate a password using Connection Manager.

-To view the password, select the Users tab on the cluster page and click View password in the new user row.
-This will open the page of the Yandex Lockbox secret that stores the password.
-To view passwords, you need the
+To view the password, navigate to the cluster page, select the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
+Viewing passwords requires the

 -